ndexbio/ndexutils/README.md

 python upload-to-ndex.py <username> <password> <directory>
 ```

-Where <directory> contains all of the network files you want to upload.
+Where <i>directory</i> contains all of the network files you want to upload.

 create_network_from_tsv.py